MominAlZaraa/filament-localization/README.md

 **Q: Is this safe to use in production?**
 A: Yes, but we recommend testing in a development environment first and using the dry-run mode.

+**Q: Do I need to install Filament separately?**
+A: No, the package automatically installs Filament and all required dependencies when you run `composer require mominalzaraa/filament-localization`.